rotexsoft/gdao/README.md

 * an optional Collection class (holds multiple Record objects & supports batch operations on Records)

+This API is intended to make it easy / trivial to swap out different implementations of each of the Main classes.
+For example, an application may have been written to use a package with ModelYY, CollectionYY and RecordYY.
+In the future if another package implementing this API has a ModelZZ which performs some operations more efficiently than ModelYY, you should be able to easily substitute ModelYY with ModelZZ if all your data access code strictly adheres to the GDAO API (you would now end up using ModelZZ, CollectionYY and RecordYY in your updated code; which should all work nicely together).

-This package isn't meant to perform DB schema management tasks like creating/altering tables, etc. However, it exposes a PDO object (via \GDAO\Model->getPDO()) that can be used to perform such tasks.
+This package isn't meant to perform DB schema management tasks like creating/altering tables, etc. However, it exposes a PDO object (via \GDAO\Model->getPDO()) that can be used to perform such tasks and other data manipulation (DM) tasks that cannot be accomplished via this API.

 ##  Assumptions and Conventions in this API.